oncodash/ontoweaver/README.md

 The minimal configuration would be to map lines and one column, linked with a single edge type.

-For example, if you have the following CSV table of 3 patients:
+For example, if you have the following CSV table of phenotypes/patients:
 ```
 phenotype,patient
 0,A
 1,B
-2,C
 ```
 and if you target the Biolink ontology, with the following schema (i.e. subset of types):